kamekaze-world/ikemenroundendfx/readme.md

 To download, go to the code button and download the zip.

 ## Change History
+### 1.2 - 7/10/2025:
+Uses fightscreenvar, no need to sync values between fight.def and zss file anymore.

 ### 1.1 - 6/23/2024:
 Roundnotover not being respected fixed.